What is a Programming Language?

 What Coder Cards Do You Need?

-|123 Robot will turn left 90 degrees.|
+|123 Robot will turn in place 90 degrees to the left.|

-|123 Robot will turn right 90 degrees.|
+|123 Robot will turn in place 90 degrees to the right.|

-|123 Robot will turn around 180 degrees from its starting location.|
+|123 Robot will turn in place 180 degrees to the right from its starting position.|

 For a full list of Coder cards and their behaviors, see the VEX Coder Card Reference Guide Knowledge Base article.

 Troubleshooting with the Coder